MicrosoftDocs/appcenter-docs/docs/sdk/crashes/includes/apple-common-methods-1.md

 > This method must only be used after `Crashes` has been started, it will always return `NO` or `false` before start.

 > [!NOTE]
-> In some cases, a device with low memory may not be able to send events.
+> In some cases, a device with low memory can't send events.

 ### Did the app crash in the previous session?